Plastic free. Period.

 I would give a tampon 5 for general wear – they need changed much more regularly and I cannot swim or do watersports in them as easily.
 They also make way too much waste.

-L: For me, I find tampons hit or miss in that they can work really well, or be seriously uncomfortable.
-The cup is more uncomfortable for removal for me.
+L: Cups are best.
+For me, I find tampons hit or miss in that they can work really well, or be seriously uncomfortable.
+The cup can be more uncomfortable for removal for me.
 But for fitting and general wear, the cup wins because if it isn’t sitting quite right I can “re-do” without too much hassle.

 Q4: “You get used to it”… What does this mean?
 Do we dedicate a day around the house to getting used to it?